contagon/handbook/handbook/10-aaronic-priesthood.md

 * Lead the quorum’s efforts to participate in the work of salvation and exaltation (see [chapter 1]).
 * Get to know and serve each quorum member, including those who do not attend quorum meetings.
 Be aware of their needs and circumstances.
 * Serve on the ward youth council (see [10.4.4]).
+* Participate in ward efforts to share the gospel and strengthen new and returning members.
+An assistant in the priests quorum attends coordination meetings (see [23.5.7]).
+* Participate in ward temple and family history efforts.
+An assistant in the priests quorum attends coordination meetings (see [25.2.7]).
 * Teach quorum members their priesthood duties (see [Doctrine and Covenants 107:85–88]).
 Support them in fulfilling those duties.
 * Plan and conduct quorum meetings (see [10.2.1.2]).
 * Plan and carry out quorum service and activities (see [10.2.1.3]).

 When quorum secretaries are called, they prepare agendas for meetings and take notes.
-They also help the ward clerk or a quorum adviser or specialist keep track of attendance.
+They also help the ward clerk or a quorum adviser keep track of attendance.

 Members of the bishopric teach the young men about their responsibilities (see [10.3]).
-Quorum advisers and specialists should actively help (see [10.5]).
+Quorum advisers should actively help (see [10.5]).

 ### 10.4.3 Quorum Presidency Meeting

 Aaronic Priesthood quorum presidencies meet regularly.
 The quorum president conducts these meetings.
 At least two adults attend—a member of the bishopric, an adviser, or a specialist.
 During these meetings, leaders counsel together and seek revelation about the Lord’s will for their quorum.
 The agenda could include discussion of the following items:

 * Accomplishing the work of salvation and exaltation
-* Serving quorum members, with special attention to supporting new members and rescuing less-active members
+* Serving quorum members, with special attention to supporting new members and reaching out to less-active members
 * Reaching out to those of other faiths and beliefs
 * Planning quorum meetings, service, and activities
 * Leadership instruction from quorum leaders or advisers